 The Sylff Association offers continuing support to promote fellows' academic advancement and development as leaders, as well as to encourage networking.
-These programs enable fellows to fully tap the resources of the global Sylff community, facilitating the realization of the Sylff mission.
+These programs-which are oriented toward research, social action, or networking-enable fellows to fully tap the resources of the global Sylff community, facilitating the realization of the Sylff mission.
 The Association secretariat is exploring ways to further enhance these programs and develop new ones based on comments provided by fellows.
-Please visit the Sylff website regularly and check for updates regarding Sylff support programs.
+Please visit the Sylff website regularly to check for updates regarding Sylff support programs and to read reports by support recipients.